Review · 12 min read

 Is the AI Secrets Challenge actually free?

-When are the next cohorts?
+When is the next cohort?

 Will the recordings be available?